Warriors look to even series after losing opener to Kings

 SACRAMENTO, Calif.
 (AP) — After four NBA titles and two more trips to the Finals in the past eight seasons, the Golden State Warriors aren’t about to get flustered by one loss in a best-of-seven series.

-The Sacramento Kings struck first in the first playoff meeting between the Northern California neighbors and have the lead in the series headed into Game 2 on Monday night.
+The Sacramento Kings struck first in the first playoff meeting between the Northern California neighbors and have the lead in the series heading into Game 2 on Monday night.

 “You just stay calm in the face of adversity,” Warriors guard Klay Thompson said.
 “You don’t panic when it doesn’t go your way and just be yourself.
 If you do those three things, it will be great.”